searchdaimon/enterprise-search/README.md

 You can setup your development environment directly on the ES with little effort.
 Then tweak and change what you want.

+**More information about the product and screenshots are available at the bottom of this page.**

 ### General information ###
 - [Official website](http://www.searchdaimon.com/)
 - [Documentation](http://www.searchdaimon.com/documentation/)